Negative Training for Neural Dialogue Response Generation

-The negative training framework is a two-stage process.
+The negative training framework\footnote{Our code is available at \url{https://github.com/cloudygoose/negativetraining_acl2020}} is a two-stage process.
 Given a trained model, we put it under a ``debugging" environment $P_{test}$ which provides test input samples\footnote{Note that here ``test" does not refer to the test data.}, get the model's decoded samples and decide (using well-defined criteria) whether each input-output pair exhibits some undesirable behavior.
 Then, these ``bad" pairs are used to provide negative training signals.

 Negative training can be derived from \textit{Empirical Bayes Risk Minimization} \cite{Franz03mtmbr}.
 Specifically, the overall objective is to minimize the expected risk that the model exhibits undesirable decoding behavior: